Sellmore-Co/campaign-cart/docs/components/PackagePricing.md

-# Standalone Package Pricing System
+# Standalone Package & Profile Pricing System

-The Standalone Package Pricing system allows you to display pricing information for any package anywhere on your page using data attributes.
+The Standalone Pricing system allows you to display pricing information for packages or profiles anywhere on your page using data attributes.
 This system is managed by the `DisplayManager` and provides comprehensive pricing display capabilities outside of selector cards.

+## Package vs Profile Pricing

+This system supports two pricing methods:

+- **Package Pricing**: Direct package ID pricing using `data-os-package-price` (traditional method)
+- **Profile Pricing**: Semantic profile-based pricing using `data-os-profile-price` (recommended for multi-country sites)

 ## Key Features